terraform-cisco-modules/terraform-easy-aci/README.md

 ## Use Cases

-* Deploy New ACI Fabrics using Terraform
+* Deploy New ACI Fabrics using Terraform or Add to an existing Fabric.

 ### Access Policies - modules/access